Improved invariant polytope algorithm and applications: Applications and numerical results

-In Table~\ref{table_random_modgrip} we see how the modified Gripenberg algorithm~\ref{alg_modgrip} performs on random matrices.
-These random matrices have equally distributed values in $[-5,\ 5]$ to mimic the test in~\cite[Section 4.2]{BC11}.
-Interestingly the genetic algorithm performs very bad, as does the \emph{random} modified Gripenberg algorithm.
+In Table~\ref{table_random_modgrip} we see how the modified Gripenberg algorithm~\ref{alg_modgrip} performs on random matrices with equally distributed values in $[-5,\ 5]$ to mimic the test in~\cite[Section 4.2]{BC11}.
+Interestingly, the genetic algorithm performs very bad, as does the \emph{random} modified Gripenberg algorithm.
 We report the \emph{succes}-rate, i.e.\ how often the algorithms did find an s.m.p.\ in percent.